duguyue100/NSC-GPU-GUIDE/README.md

 Please follow [this](./User-Guide.md) guide after you received username and password.

+## Questions?

+If you have any questions on machine, reach to admin via email.

+If you have any questions on this guide, submit [issues](./issues).

+If you want to contribute, submit [pull request](./pulls).

 ## Maintenance

 The machines will be regularly updated by the administrator.